rks101/eglinux/README.md

 $ sudo timedatectl set-local-rtc 1 --adjust-system-clock
 [sudo: authenticate] Password:
-Warning: The system is now being configured to read the RTC time in the local time zone
+Warning: The system is now being configured to read the RTC time in the local time zone  <== yes, there is a warning
          This mode cannot be fully supported.
 It will create various problems with time zone changes and daylight saving time adjustments.
 The RTC time is never updated, it relies on external facilities to maintain it.